Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_client_applications/_index.md

 ---
 title: Managing client applications
 linkTitle: Managing client applications
-description:
+description: This section provides information on app overview and service keys, what the API Builder, test, and performance tabs entail, how to view real-time and aggregated analytics, and managing application team members.
 weight: 10
 date: 2021-08-12
 ---

 {{% alert title="Note" color="primary" %}}Client applications support ends March 1, 2022.
 Refer to the [End of Support announcement](https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/) for details.{{% /alert %}}

-This document provides information on app overview and service keys, what the {{% variables/apibuilder_prod_name %}}, test, and performance tabs entail, how to view real-time and aggregated analytics, and managing application team members.

 ## App Overview and service keys